tcotav/python-sls-example/README.md

 Of course we have TWO cases where we need to do this -- in two separate states.
 The easy road is to just copy it entirely off to the other case and change the pillar data used.
 Duplicate code copypaste :(

+### The biggest thing to note

+The biggest thing to note is that you are going to return a data struct that parallels the YAML you would've used to do the same thing.

+Look at what we do in this file -- we generate python that looks like the following:

+    'bsondump_symlink': {
+      'file.symlink': [
+        {'target': '/opt/mongo/bin/bsondump'},
+        {'name': '/usr/bin/bsondump'}
+      ]
+    }

+compare that with the same YAML:

+    bsondump_symlink:
+      file.symlink:
+        - target: '/opt/mongo/bin/bsondump'
+        - name: /usr/bin/bsondump

+I know which one I'd rather use.
+If only I could somehome wedge that os.listdirs in there.
+(I just took a minute right there to ask in `#salt` irc channel.
+Crickets... so hopefully this isn't a silly example/use-case).

 ### Running it

 This is dependent on your environment.
 I usually work on a local masterless salt-minion vagrant box.
 To test it, I just `state.sls` the state